A Guide to the Differences Between the Spanish Verbs Ser and Estar

 ESTAR

-The apple is green. (it’s not ripe)
+The banana is green. (it’s not ripe)

-La manzana está verde.
+La banana está verde.

 Situation 8: Locality and nationality